elisemercury/Duplicate-Image-Finder/docs/usage.rst

 When invoking ``difPy.search()``, difPy starts comparing the images to find duplicates or similarities, based on the MSE (Mean Squared Error) between both image tensors.
 The target similarity rate i. e.
 MSE value is set with the :ref:`similarity` parameter.

-After the search is completed, further actions can be performed using :ref:`search.move_to` and :ref:`delete`.
+After the search is completed, further actions can be performed using :ref:`search.move_to` and :ref:`search.delete`.

 .. code-block:: python